 Stephen Danz & Associates are proud to have one of the top government employment attorneys in the state of California on staff.
 Samuel J. Wells partners with Stephen on cases involving government employees and civil rights.
 Having graduated from Stanford University, he went on to attend a graduate from the University of Kansas, School of Law in 1970.
 He has been named a California Super Lawyer by Los Angeles Magazine for 4 years in a row and has represented clients against government employers for decades.

 Stephen is happy to partner with Samuel on government employment cases across the state.
-Stephen has offices from San Diego to Northern California, but he and Samuel will sit down with you at a location that is convenient for you, and close to your home or place of work or school.
-Dealing with California traffic can be a nightmare at the best of times and Stephen takes pride in the fact that he and his associates make things as easy as possible when scheduling appointments with, and when meeting to go over cases.
+Stephen has offices from San Diego to Northern California, but he and Samuel will sit down with you at a location that is convenient for you- close to your home or place of work or school.
+Dealing with California traffic can be a nightmare at the best of times and Stephen takes pride in the fact that he and his associates make things as easy as possible when scheduling appointments and meeting with clients to go over cases.

 We look forward to defending your rights.